 Prior to June 26, 2013, the Company could not elect to issue shares of common stock upon conversion of the 2015 Convertible Notes to the extent such election would result in the issuance of 20% or more of the common stock outstanding immediately prior to the issuance of the 2015 Convertible Notes until the Company received stockholder approval for issuances above this threshold.
 Until such stockholder approval was obtained, the Company could not share-settle the full conversion option.
 As a result, the embedded conversion option did not qualify for equity classification and instead was separately valued and accounted for as a derivative liability.
-The initial value allocated to the derivative liability was \$1.7 million, which represented a discount to the debt cost to be amortized through interest expense using the effective interest method through the maturity of the 2015 Convertible Notes was 9.4%.
+The initial value allocated to the derivative liability was \$1.7 million, which represented a discount to the debt cost to be amortized through interest expense using the effective interest method through the maturity of the 2015 Convertible Notes.
+The effective interest rate used to amortize the debt discount on the 2015 Convertible Notes was 9.4%.
 During each reporting period, the derivative liability was marked to fair value through earnings.